boostkpi/boostkpi.github.io/_posts/2024-03-27-generative-ai-boostkpi.md

 beforetoc: ""
 toc: false
 ---
->The transformative power of BoostKPI in enabling companies to leverage generative AI effectively.
+>Explore how BoostKPI equips businesses for the generative AI revolution, focusing on rapid data insights, consultative approaches, and enhancing data quality.

 ---

-# How BoostKPI Can Prepare Your Company for Generative AI
+## How BoostKPI Can Prepare Your Company for Generative AI

 In the rapidly evolving landscape of business technology, generative AI has emerged as a revolutionary force.
 However, effectively leveraging this technology is challenging, especially when it comes to data readiness.
 [As recent research by Thomas H. Davenport and Priyanka Tiwari highlights](https://hbr.org/2024/03/is-your-companys-data-ready-for-generative-ai), while excitement for generative AI among Chief Data Officers (CDOs) and data leaders is palpable, a significant gap remains in companies' data strategies and management practices necessary for embracing generative AI.